Bad Powers

 Restriction: Use only in a game with Bad Powers.

-Wild: You may choose up to four tokens in the warp, and permanently remove them from the game.
-Use once and discard.
+Wild1: You may choose up to four tokens in the Warp, and permanently remove them from the game.

-FLOWER [M:PR:B] Tokens Die on Destiny Draw Patrick Riley (Bad Powers)
+FLOWER [M:WWW:B] Tokens Die on Destiny Draw Patrick Riley (Bad Powers)

-You have the power to wither.
-After destiny is flipped, one of your tokens from that system, chosen by the system owner, goes to the warp.
+You have the weakness of withering.
+After destiny is flipped, one of your tokens from that system, chosen by the system owner, goes to the Warp.

 History: When the short-lived and fragile Flowers ventured into space to colonize new planets, they found the conditions no better out there.
 Every time they try to set down roots in a new home, they find something in the soil, solar radiation, or fauna harmful to their health.